a-barton/cdk-tech-test/README.md

-# Welcome to your CDK Python project!
+# CDK Tech Test

-This is a blank project for CDK development with Python.
+This is a toy example AWS CDK (for Python) codebase with a set of exercises/extensions to be made.

+## Requirements
+You must already have the following installed and available:
+- Python
+- NodeJS (required for the CDK CLI)
+- CDK CLI

+## About CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.